MizaelpV/Mizaelpv/README.md

 ### Hi there and welcome to my profile 🖖🏽😊

-- 🔭 I’m currently working on JavaScript (React, Angular, Vue)
+- 🔭 I’m currently working on JavaScript (React, Vue, React Native, NativeScript)
 - 🌱 I’m currently learning  Vue - Advaced React - GraphQL
 - 🖖🏽 I’m looking to collaborate on VR/AR technologies
 - 🤔 I’m looking for help with Advanced React